Montana commission tells solar developers to get lost

 How’d they do it?

 First, the Commission limited these solar projects to five-year contracts.
 No power plant – fossil fuel or otherwise – is built with such a short-term contract.
 This short contract term alone will likely put a full stop to utility-scale solar development in Montana because it eliminates a developer’s ability to get financing (think of how many homeowners could afford a home if they had to pay it off in 5 years).
 Note: this decision does not apply to rooftop solar.
+Find a palm beach shores roofing company for more information about home improvements.

 This slashing of contract lengths comes shortly after a bill to do the same thing was defeated by the Republican-controlled 2017 Montana Legislature.
 At the bill hearing in the Senate, bankers testified that they would not lend money to solar developers who only had five-year contracts.
 The uncertainty would be much too great.
 The bill was amended in the Senate to increase the contract length to 20 years.
 It was later defeated by the House Energy Committee.